rmaake1/terminal-rain-lightning/README.md

 * Ensure your terminal emulator fully supports curses, 256 colors, and attributes like bold/dim.
 Modern terminals like Alacritty or Kitty generally work well.
 * Check your TERM environment variable (e.g., echo $TERM).
 Values like xterm-256color are good.
 * The script attempts to use default terminal colors if color changing isn't supported, but full support provides the best experience.

+Sound Not Working:

+* Make sure ffplay is installed (part of the ffmpeg package).
+* If you don't have ffplay installed, the program will automatically disable sound with a warning message.
+* You can manually disable sound using the --no-sound option or by pressing 'm' while the program is running.

 ## License